khushinesari/DeepTerrain-internship-dailyprogress/genesis_ai_agent/voice_agent_v4/README.md

 Response

 ```
-There are currently two objectives.

-Secure checkpoint B,
-which secures checkpoint A.

-Scan perimeter,
-which scans the surrounding area.
+There are currently 2 objectives.
+Secure checkpoint A, which Secure and monitor checkpoint A. Scan perimeter, which Scan the surrounding perimeter for threats.
 ```

 ---